UltrosBot/Ultros-contrib/URL-tools/README.md

     * **v.g**
     * **waa.ai**

+[See here](FORMATTING.md) for information on customizing the output of the handlers.

 Getting started
 ===============

 Install the package using the package manager, then enter `config/plugins/` and copy `urltools.yml.example` to `urltools.yml`.
-Open the file, and fill it out as follows..
+The default configuration will enable everything, but you may need to provide API keys or authentication for some of the handlers, or you may like to change their formatting.

 ---